gojekfarm/async-worker/doc/design.md

 Publisher confirms, although a counter part of atleast-once, comes with a significant cost.
 We have seen it add as much as 32ms latencies for a 3 node configuration.

+Queues are mirrored to ALL nodes in a cluster.
+See: https://www.rabbitmq.com/ha.html

 # Performance